Legal

 2.1 Prohibited Activities

-- Publishing, distributing, possessing, or facilitating access to child sexual abuse material (CSAM)
+• Publishing, distributing, possessing, or facilitating access to CSAM

-- Any activity that sexualizes, exploits, or harms children
+• Any activity that sexualises, exploits, or harms children

 2.2 Mandatory Reporting